Heinrich Wilhelm Ernst: Biography

 Ernst was born in Brno, Moravia on 8 June 1812.
 He began playing violin at the age of 9, and attended the Vienna Conservatory of the Gesellschaft der Musikfreunde from 1825, studying violin under Joseph Böhm and Joseph Mayseder, and composition under Ignaz von Seyfried.

 In 1828, Niccolò Paganini visited Vienna.
 Ernst heard him and was deeply impressed by his violin playing.
-It's said that Ernst then played for Paganini who predicted a brilliant career for him.
+It is said that Ernst then played for Paganini who predicted a brilliant career for him.
 Paganini gave 14 concerts in Vienna, and Ernst attended many of these to observe the master.
 In April 1829, Ernst left Vienna for Munich for an employment in the royal orchestra, but Paganini advised him to aim for something higher.
 After that, Ernst played concerts in the same cities as Paganini.
 These concerts were appreciated, but he still stood in Paganini's shadow.
 This depressed him to the degree that he locked himself into his room for five days.
 Later in Frankfurt in the spring of 1830, Ernst met Paganini again.
 There, Ernst gave a concert where he played Paganini's Nel cor pìù non mi sento with an accuracy that stunned both the audience and Paganini himself.
 This work, as with most of Paganini's compositions, was unpublished at that time, which meant that Ernst must have learned it by ear at Paganini's concerts.
 Some days after, Ernst visited Paganini, who was sitting composing on his guitar.
 Paganini immediately rose up, threw the manuscript under the bed sheet, and said that he had to protect his composition not only from Ernst's ears, but also his eyes.